Esraa42000/RFM-analysis-/README.md

 - Now, investigating in products to determine the highest product sold per month. this will help understand product popularity and trends, enabling informed decisions  about product positioning, pricing and promotions.

 - these data from 12/1/2010 to 12/9/2011 (about one year) Determine the highest revenue month over the year.
 This analysis will provide insight into seasonal trends and help plan  sales and marketing strategies accordingly.

+ After that, making RFM model and segment each customer based on the below groups
+Champions - Loyal Customers - Potential Loyalists – Recent Customers – Promising -
+Customers Needing Attention - At Risk - Cant Lose Them – Hibernating – Lost